 In my previous piece, I argued that stereotypical random traits of Filipinos can be grouped together to form trait orientations.
-For example, makibahagi (take part) and makisama (go along), both deemed highly desirable attributes, can be subsumed under the bigger value orientation of smooth interpersonal relationships.
+For example, makibahagi (take part) and makisama (go along), both deemed highly desirable attributes, can be subsumed under the bigger value orientation of Smooth Interpersonal Relationships.
 Without categories, we will have a list of a hundred traits--what to do with them?
-I then used the orientation of Collectivism vs Individualism, positing that Filipinos are extremely collectivistic—we are family and group-orientated, loyal, accommodating, cooperative, interdependent, respectful of hierarchies, i.e., possessing various qualities which define collectivism.
+I then used an even wider orientation of Collectivism vs Individualism, positing that Filipinos are extremely collectivistic—we are family and group-orientated, loyal, accommodating, cooperative, interdependent, respectful of hierarchies, i.e., possessing various qualities which define collectivism.

 We are not alone in being collectivistic, but unluckily, we are also a poor country.
-Without the Confucian work ethic of the likewise collectivistic Chinese, especially their perseverance and thrift, it is difficult for us to rise above poverty.
+Without the Confucian work ethic of the likewise collectivistic Chinese, especially their perseverance and thrift, and without the industry and discipline of the Japanese, another collectivistic culture, it is difficult for us to rise above poverty.
 Instead, our hierarchical structure and highly skewed income distribution have given rise to a system of patronage.
 Along with it, I discussed the issue of corruption and how we can mitigate it through changes in structures that we ourselves can devise--perhaps as business manager, civil servant, or even as householder.

 In the present article, I will focus on what it is we want to achieve.
 Cultural traits are neither good nor bad, but only when they impede or facilitate the attainment of our goals.